openstack-archive/networking-ovn/doc/source/contributor/design/database_consistency.rst

 #.
 Consolidate changes to a resource in a single transaction (should be
    done already)
 #.
 When doing partial updates, create the deltas based in the current
-   version in the NeutronDB and the OVNDB.
+   version in the Neutron DB and the OVNDB.

 #3 - Detect and fix out-of-sync resources
 -----------------------------------------

-When things are working as expected the above changes should ensure that NeutronDB and OVNDB are in sync but, what happens when things go bad ?
+When things are working as expected the above changes should ensure that Neutron DB and OVNDB are in sync but, what happens when things go bad ?
 As per `Problem 2 <problem_2_>`_, things like temporarily losing connectivity with the OVNDB could cause changes to fail to be committed and the databases getting out-of-sync.
 We need to be able to detect the